 Where you physically place your kiosks within your facility is probably one of the most important steps in the process of deploying kiosks.
 Regardless of how attractive or perfect your kiosk solution is, if you place the kiosks out of site, you will struggle with user adoption.
+You can also read these other 5 common mistakes to avoid when deploying kiosks.

 What Does Success Look Like?